 General OTM Types & Advice

 Advisor OTM: how did this student advisor recognize and impact those they work with.
 What outstanding accomplishments has the advisor achieved?
 Please note that this OTM is meant to be ambigious; an advisor can be a leader who serves in any capacity to other students.
+You may not submit a nomination for any professional staff member (Area Director or someone in the central office-to submit a nomintation for these people, please select the option "spotlight") under the "Advisor" tag.

 Exec Board Member OTM: what contributions has the nominee made to the residence halls and their own campus organization?
 Please note the nominee needs to be a member of the Executive Board for your campus-wide residence hall government, not hall-wide government.